nlnwa/warchaeology/docs/content/cmd/warc_convert_nedlib.md

                                         	WARC_SRC_FILE_NAME contains the file name of the input file if the output file is generated from an input file
                                         	WARC_HASH contains the hash of the output file if computed WARC_ERROR_COUNT contains the number of errors found if the file was validated and the validation failed
-  -z, --compress                        use gzip compression for WARC files
+  -z, --compress                        use gzip compression for WARC files (default true)
-      --compression-level int           the gzip compression level to use (value between 1 and 9) (default -1) -c, --concurrency int                 number of input files to process simultaneously. (default 24) -C, --concurrent-writers int          maximum concurrent WARC writers.
+      --compression-level int           the gzip compression level to use (value between 1 and 9, -1 means the gzip library default level) (default -1)
+  -c, --concurrency int                 number of input files to process simultaneously. (default 24) -C, --concurrent-writers int          maximum concurrent WARC writers.
 This is the number of WARC-files simultaneously written to.
                                         	A consequence is that at least this many WARC files are created even if there is only one input file. (default 16)
+      --continue-on-error               continue on error.
+Will continue processing files and directories in spite of errors.
       --default-date string             fetch date to use for records missing date metadata.
-Fetchtime is set to 12:00 UTC for the date (default "2024-9-3")
+Fetchtime is set to 12:00 UTC for the date (default "2025-2-26")
       --file-size string                The maximum size for WARC files (default "1GB") --flush                           if true, sync WARC file to disk after writing each record --ftp-pool-size int32             size of the ftp pool (default 1)